ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 What we just did, was tell the app that, upon the Bluetooth system becoming powered-up and ready (the [`.poweredOn`](https://developer.apple.com/documentation/corebluetooth/cbmanagerstate/poweredon) state), we are to immediately [begin scanning for Peripherals](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager/1518986-scanforperipherals).

 Note the [`_static_ITCB_SDK_8BallServiceUUID`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/internal/ITCB_SDK_Central_internal_Callbacks.swift#L28) that we send into the [`CBCentralManager.scanForPeripherals(withServices:,options:)`](https://gist.github.com/ChrisMarshallNY/d287be6dbcc88627178058bdee348d32#file-00-startingpoint-02-swift-L3) method.
 That tells the Central to filter advertisements from Peripherals, and only pay attention to ones that claim that they provide the "Magic 8-Ball" Service.
-You can scan for multiple Services, here, with the filtering done on an "OR" basis (a device that advertises any one of the Services will result in a "hit").
+You can scan for multiple Services, here, with the filtering done on an "AND" basis (a device that advertises all of the Services will result in a "hit").

 In our app, we are only interested in the one custom Service that we created to run the magic 8-ball functionality.
 This ensures that only "Magic 8-Ball" Peripherals will be found.